 15 Sep 2018 How To Resize Images For Web Use

-It’s incredibly important when adding your images on your new website that they are resized to the smallest possible file size.
+When resizing images for web use on your site, it’s incredibly important that they are reduced to the smallest possible file size.
 While not compromising on the overall resolution.
 Your total web page size should be as low a number as possible ensuring that the page loads as fast as possible.
 At the same time not eating up all of the disk space where your website is hosted.
 The majority of your websites size is taken up by images and video content.
 In this post we’ll teach you how to resize your images.
 Therefore reducing their file size and at the same time ensuring that no image quality is lost in the process.

 Why Resize Images For Web Use?